The modularity of Siegel's zeta functions: Prehomogeneous vector spaces

 \item If $\widehat{f}\in C_0^{\infty}(V_{\R}-S_{\R}^*)$, then we have

-\end{enumerate} \end{lemma} This is stated, without proof, on p.\ 156 of Sato-Shintani~\cite{SatoShintani} where Siegel's zeta function is picked up as an example of their theory.
-Since the details cannot be found in other literature, we give a proof.
+\end{enumerate} \end{lemma} This is stated, {\it without proof}, on p.\ 156 of Sato-Shintani~\cite{SatoShintani} where Siegel's zeta function is picked up as an example of their theory.
+Since the details cannot be found in other literature, we give a proof of the lemma for convenience of readers.